TabID: Automatic Identification and Tabulation of Subproblems in Constraint Models: Detailed Experimental Results

 \subsubsection{Accordion Patience}

-For the three conventional CP solvers, tabulation speeds up solving considerably as shown in \Cref{fig:grid-results-a}.
-Gecode has the largest geometric mean speedup of 59.33, with 95\% confidence interval \([28.35, 125.91]\).
-In some cases tabulation reduces search nodes by more than 1,000 times and this translates into very large speedups.
-For Chuffed the effect is small, the geometric mean speedup is 1.38 with 95\% confidence interval \([1.17,1.63]\).
-Tabulation seems to cause a slight slow-down for Cadical and Cadical (MDD) but neither reach significance (with 95\% confidence intervals \([0.90, 1.00]\) and \([0.83, 1.00]\) respectively).
+For the two non-learning CP solvers, TabID speeds up solving considerably.
+Gecode has the largest geometric mean speedup of 56.68, with 95\% confidence interval \([25.27, 126.75]\).
+In some cases TabID reduces search nodes by more than 1,000 times and this translates into very large speedups.
+For Chuffed the effect is small, the geometric mean speedup is 1.40 with 95\% confidence interval \([1.14, 1.74]\).
+TabID seems to cause a slight slow-down for Kissat and Kissat (MDD) but neither reach significance (with 95\% confidence intervals \([0.87, 1.01]\) and \([0.88, 1.03]\) respectively).
+OR-Tools is also somewhat slower, with confidence interval \([0.67, 0.88]\).

-An informal experiment with instance \texttt{cards\_11\_01.param} and Minion (with a static variable and value ordering) showed that almost all the benefit comes from tabulating Move1 and Move2.
+A preliminary experiment with a particular instance (named \texttt{cards\_11\_01.param}) and Minion (with a static variable and value ordering) showed that almost all the benefit comes from tabulating Move1 and Move2 constraints (described in \Cref{sec:accordion-eval1}).
 Without tabulation, Minion takes 644,774 nodes.
-With just Move1 and Move2 tabulated, Minion takes 35,760 nodes, and with automatic tabulation it takes 35,712 nodes (and total time was almost identical).
+With just Move1 and Move2 tabulated, Minion takes 35,760 nodes, and with TabID it takes 35,712 nodes (and total time was almost identical).